servatj/servatj-blog-source/src/pages/2019-06-09-hello-world-in-node-js/index.md

 $ source ~/.bashrc
 ```

-after running this command you will be able to run nvm anywhere from the shell.
-An alternative to this is to simply restart the shell and the command will be also available.
+After running source command you will be able to run nvm anywhere from the terminal.
+An alternative to this is to simply restart the terminal and the command will be also available.

-Then at this point we can install node js in the version we prefer in order to do that we can list the available node versions
+Then at this point we can install Node js in the version we prefer.
+In order to do that we can list all the available versions first.

 ```bash
 $ nvm ls